Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-1. On The Golden Girls, Estelle Getty (Sophia) is 1 year, 2 months and 12 days younger than Bea Arthur (Dorothy), even though she portrays her mother.
+1. In The Golden Girls, Estelle Getty (Sophia) is 1 year, 2 months, and 12 days younger than Bea Arthur (Dorothy), even though she portrays her mother.
 It took Getty 45 minutes to be transformed into Sophia.

-2. Mary-Kate and Ashley Olsen were chosen for the part of Michelle on Full House because they were the only twin babies that didn't cry at the audition.
+2. Mary-Kate and Ashley Olsen were chosen for the part of Michelle on Full House because they were the only twin babies who didn't cry at the audition.

-3. Married...with Children star Katey Sagal came up with the idea for her character Peg Bundy to dress in 1960s inspired clothing because she wanted to parody the 1960s housewife.
+3. Married...with Children star Katey Sagal came up with the idea for her character Peg Bundy to dress in 1960s-inspired clothing because she wanted to parody the '60s housewife.
 For her audition Sagal brought her own red bouffant wig, and when she won the role producers approved the image for the show.

-4. Jerry Seinfeld turned down an offer from NBC that would have made him $110 million for a tenth season of Seinfeld.
+4. Jerry Seinfeld turned down an offer from NBC that would have made him $110 million for a 10th season of Seinfeld.

 5. After Ted Danson (Sam) announced that he was leaving Cheers, NBC wanted Woody to take over the bar.
 However, Woody Harrelson refused to continue on in the series without Danson.